Icon with an “X”.

 Make sure the event is followed up effectively and send participants a summary, recordings, or additional resources after the event.
 Also provide opportunities for feedback and further interactions to maintain relationships with participants and promote future events.

-The use of event software can also help reduce the no-show rate in various ways.
-Be this through automated reminders, personalized communication, recording of access on site and, of course, as a central event reporting tool.
+We hope these tips will help you to improve your event marketing.
+The use of event software can also help to reduce the no-show rate in various ways.
+Be it through automated reminders, personalised communication, on-site access recording and, of course, as a central event reporting tool.

 Stay in control of your events